 Apparently, the process WindowServer it starts to consume sometimes a lot of RAM and CPU resources, which automatically leads to lowering system performance.
 Applications begin to jam, finder windows open hard, screensaver starts jerking, and access to system settings is delayed.

 The WindowServer process belongs to the macOS operating system (system process) and deals with all the visual side on desktop, Dock Bar si Menu Bar.
 This process makes management between the visual side (what the user sees) and the hardware side.
-All folders si files who are on desktop, the effects of transparency sale Dock si Menu Bar are WindowServer administration.
+All folders si files who are on desktop, the effects of transparency but by Dock si Menu Bar are WindowServer administration.

 How can we make WindowServer no longer consuming much memory and CPU

 The process WindowServer usually has short periods of time in which it requires a large volume of resources, after which everything returns to normal.
 However, if you do not want these periods to be longer, consider the following:

 1. Try to reduce the number of folders and files on your Desktop as far as possible.

 For example, if you have 50 files on your desktop and 5 folders, try to put them all together in one folder.
 Thus through the process WindowServer will pass a single visual element instead of 55.